Australian rules football in Germany: Premierships and Grand Finals

-League History
+League history

 National team

-The German national Australian rules football team is nicknamed the Black Eagles, taking the name from the symbol of the Coat of arms of Germany, the Bundesadler (federal eagle).
+The Germany national Australian rules football team is nicknamed the German Eagles, taking the name from the symbol of the Coat of arms of Germany, the Bundesadler (federal eagle).

-The first appearance of an all-German national team was in 2006, with the team competing in a tri-nations series against Denmark and Sweden, losing both of their first "test-level" matches.
+The first appearance of an all-Germany Australian rules football in Germany national team was in 2006, with the team competing in a tri-nations series against Australian rules football in Denmark national team and Australian rules football in Sweden national team, losing both of their first "test-level" matches.

-In 2007 the German National Team competed in the Tri-Nations series for the second year running against Sweden and Denmark, claiming their first test-level victory over Sweden in Berlin, on 7 July 2007.
+In 2007 the Germany national team competed in the Tri-Nations series for a consecutive year running against Sweden and Denmark, claiming their first test-level victory over Sweden in Berlin, on 7 July 2007.

 The team is yet to make an appearance at the Australian Football International Cup, as the AFLG has stated that the costs involved would be better spent in local development.
-Informal German national AFL teams have also at times competed under the names 'the Blitz' and 'the Eagles'.
+Informal Germany national AFL teams have also at times competed under the names 'the Blitz' and 'the Eagles'.

 The 2007 EU Cup was also hosted by Germany and took place on 15 September in Hamburg with Germany losing the final game against Sweden.

-On 11 June of 2011 the Black Eagles defeated the French national team in a friendly game 83:19.
+On 11 June 2011 the Eagles defeated the France national team in a friendly game 83:19.
 The match was held in Paris.

 Clubs

-All in all there are six clubs in Germany that have a regularly training, a certain club structure and are participating or aiming to do so in a professional competition such as the AFLG.
+There are nine clubs in Germany that compete in the AFLG competition.